Skip to Main Content

 The cooking at Boccali's sits within a California-Italian register that long predates the current wave of natural-wine-bar pasta spots and fermentation-forward trattorias.
 This is the older California idiom: accessible, ingredient-forward, built around dishes that travel well across a table and hold up across multiple courses eaten without much deliberation.
 The strawberry shortcake that reportedly draws repeat visitors across seasons functions less as a dessert course than as a punctuation mark, the kind of dish that earns its place through consistency rather than invention.

 California's Italian-American dining tradition has its own archaeology.
 The family-style restaurants that took root in agricultural valleys and coastal towns from the mid-twentieth century onward were responding to the ingredients around them, abundant produce, citrus, and a climate that made outdoor dining feasible nearly year-round.
 Boccali's reads as a survivor of that tradition, which places it in an interesting position relative to both the destination-dining circuit and the more modish entries in Ojai's growing restaurant portfolio.
 It is not in competition with Providence in Los Angeles or Addison in San Diego.
-Its peer set is the long-standing community restaurant that outlasts trends by serving the same table twice a year for thirty years running.
+Its comparable set is the long-standing community restaurant that outlasts trends by serving the same table twice a year for thirty years running.

 Pacing and Etiquette at the Table